ECCC-MSC/open-data/canada.ca_upcoming/msc-data/bulletins/readme_bulletins-datamart_en.md

 http://www.wmo.int/pages/prog/www/ois/Operational_Information/Publications/WMO_386/WMO_386_Vol_I_2009_en.pdf
 See the following section for specific details about Warning bulletins.
 * __BBBB__ : 4 letter identifier of the bulletin issuer.
 Usually an

-International Civil Aviation Organization (ICAO) code, but not always.
-A list of codes is available on the WMO site: ftp://www.wmo.int/GTS_monitoring/AGM/From_WMO/200410/country_codes.pdf The 2 letters after "CW" or "CY" in the directory name indicates the issuing office:
+The 2 letters after "CW" or "CY" in the directory name indicates the issuing office:
     * QX = Gander, (N.F.)
     * HX = Halifax (now Dartmouth)